letisiapangataa/letisiapangataa.github.io/_posts/2020-12-23-latest-updates.md

   - current
 ---

-It's just a fancy way of saying a blog to document my career.
+It's just a fancy way of saying a blog to document my journey.

 I don't often have avenues to express myself technically in an honest and insightful way.

 This public technical document would provide great insight not only for myself, but for others to tap into technical observations I've made or have gathered an interest for.